Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### How can I try it out?

-We've provided a simple IDE called [Kaeon Origin](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md) to get you started.
+A JavaScript based interpreter for Kaeon FUSION comes with the Kaeon United framework, which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-United).

+The Java version of Kaeon FUSION, which is now depricated, has a legacy IDE called Kaeon Origin, which you can find [here](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/IDE/README.md).

 ### What's the difference between an interface and a library?